 - In spring of 2012, an expanded trail opens to the public.
 Visitors may now traverse 2.5 miles of the preserve and view the restoration site from a scenic overlook.

-- In spring of 2007, the Conservancy launched an impressive project to restore the headwaters of Big Darby Creek to re-create its natural meandering flow.
-The project will help to reverse decades of channel modifications made for farm drainage and highway construction.
+- In the spring of 2007, the Conservancy launched an impressive project to restore the headwaters of Big Darby Creek to re-create its natural meandering flow.
+The project, completed in 2011, helped to reverse decades of channel modifications made for farm drainage and highway construction.

 - In 2006, TNC strongly supported and influenced the Big Darby Accord, a partnership between jurisdictions within the watershed to cooperatively develop a plan to preserve and protect the Big Darby Creek and its tributaries.